5 Rules for Plotting the Line of Best Fit in IB Physics Graphs

 This allows you to see the spread of points around your potential line of best fit.
 The general rule is that there should be an equal number of points above and below the line AND the points should be as close to the line as possible.
 A clear plastic ruler house makes this process easier.

-RULE #2: Don’t Force Your Line of Bets Fit Through the Origin
+RULE #2: Don’t Force Your Line of Best Fit Through the Origin

 If your line of best fit does not naturally go through the origin (or the intersection of axes) DO NOT FORCE IT THROUGH!
 Even if it makes sense that it should go through the origin.